Abhijith-Reddy-ch/Photography-Landing-Page/README.md

 # Photography-Landing-Page
-This repository consists files related to a Photography landing Page
+This repository consists files related to a Photography landing Page.
+This is a basic Landing page and has an about page.